NMiller20/YoRPG_3LuckyDuckies/README.md

 * Monsters now have a 1 out of 3 chance of unlocking a brief powerup, where their damage is multiplied by 3.
 You can test your luck by seeing if you can dodge a powerup attack.
 * Salvisanguins heal 10 health each round.
 * Modified subclass stats for more balanced gameplay.

+v5 to v6 changes:
+* Fixed some formatting issues with the text and whatnote
+* Specified monster names in encounter and battle messages
+* [WIP] a mechanism that allows the player to press ENTER/YES after reading ABOUT to generate the selection chart as opposed to the selection chart being generated in tandem.
+This prevents the user from having to scroll up

 TO DO LIST FOR US!!
 - DISCO / QCC